 John’s storybook romance started when he and wife Dominique Walker were very young.
 Their love for each other extended over 42 years.
 They were reunited and married on July 8, 2011.

 John Anthony Walker transitioned on Sunday November 10, 2019 unexpectedly following a brief illness.
 He was called home to be with his mother Lenora Walker, grandmother Faye Walker, and two best friends Kelly Booker and Theodore Walters who preceded him in death waiting in Heaven.

 He leaves behind to celebrate his legacy of love and life, wife Dominique Walker, sons John Anthony Walker Jr. and Jalik Anthony Walker.
 Bonus Daughters; Cierra, Latoya, Ania, Aleia and Alexis.
 His father Richard Walker and wife (Mama Dee), mother in law Paula Walker and father in law Ronald (Papi) Life long Best friends Gregory Pastrana, Amanda Armstrong-Frank, and Andre Williams his section 5 & 6 family a host of nieces, nephews, family, friends and great nephew Christian Justice who he raised and adored.
 William H. Grier III father to John’s little rays of light who affectionately call him Poppa John; Walker Heiress Grier and William H. Grier IV.

 In memory of John's love for the New York Mets and the Washington Redskins, we request all attendees to honor his memory by wearing sports attire.

-To plant a tree in memory of John Anthony Walker, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John Anthony Walker, please visit our floral store.